MDshirzad/shut_restart/README.md

 # shut_restart
 This script written by python ==> restart &amp; shutdown

-Consider that any illegal use of this script is not acceptable
+🟥🟥Consider that any illegal use of this script is not acceptable